Koloth/Shorthand-Abbreviation-System-Comparison-Project/README.md

 > [!Tip]
 > [This dictionary](https://www.reddit.com/r/shorthand/comments/xg7k10/a_briefhand_resource/) should be of high quality, and is fairly complete.

 This is another typeable system for which I could find a good dictionary.
-This system starts to push the limits of what is mathematically possible almost meeting the entropy limit of the English language.
+This system again is so efficient that it is not possible for it to be error-free.

 ### Keyscript

 > [!Warning]
 > [This dictionary](https://keyscriptshorthand.com) is high quality (since it is official), but small, so there could be some statistical bias in the estimates.

 Keyscript is advertised as "The fastest alphabetic shorthand" and, for the dictionaries I have found, I think it is true to its claim!
-This system is remarkable, being only one of two systems I tested for which it is mathematically impossible to have zero error given how brief it is (under the uniquely decomposable assumption mentioned above).
+This system is remarkable, being only one of a few systems I tested for which it is mathematically impossible to have zero error given how brief it is (under the uniquely decomposable assumption mentioned above).
 It pays for it with a fairly high degree of ambiguity, however if you need the speed it does quite well at minimizing the error.
 This system is one of the few modern systems that exists, so I recommend you purchase the system if the performance is interesting to you!
 The PDFs are clearly written, and it is great to support modern system developers.

 ### Jeake, Philosophical Transactions No. 487